 Stores with an online shop should follow up Black Week with online promotions on Cyber Monday.
 A concept that has taken off since it first saw the light of day in 2005.

 The latest addition is now Cyber Week, which (like Black Week) is an extension of Cyber Monday.
-Cyber Week is a whole week of offers on the stores' webshop.
+So Cyber Week is a whole week of offers on the stores' webshop.

 Together, all these days are typically called BFCM (Black Friday Cyber Monday)-or just Black Month.